penwanj/FINAL-DATA-TOOLS-PROJECT/README.md

 # 📖 My SQL Project <a name="about-project"></a>

 **My SQL Project** is a simple Database that uses SQL, Postgres via Supabase to create, query and secure a **Restaurant Ordering** database.
+Ideally, this database is designed to manage core transactions of a Kenyan restaurant ordering system.
+The system handles customer information (including local phone number formats), manages the menu, tracks orders, and utilizes local payment methods (like M-Pesa and Debit Card).

 ## 🛠 Built With <a name="built-with"></a>